An official army family and MWR Site

 Expand your homeschool options with MWR!
 Meet other homeschool families, share curriculum ideas and have fun while learning.

-Most Outdoor Recreation trips can be modified to fit your students’ needs.
-Book a private trip with other homeschool families any time of the year and incorporate educational
+Outdoor Recreation Many trips with Outdoor Recreation listed at JBLMmwrRegistration.com can be modified to fit your students’ needs.
+Book a private trip with other homeschool families any time of the year and incorporate educational elements.
+Get outside and explore your world!

 JBLM Libraries